 To make your lamb meatballs more 'Moroccan style', you can add in other spices and herbs that are known to go well with meat like lamb.
 Some are:

-- mint leaves
+- parsley leaves

 - 1 lb. ground lamb

 - 1 egg

 - 1 large garlic clove, minced

 - Combine all of the meatball ingredients in a large bowl until combined.